 The selection process proceeds in four stages:

-Screening of the applications: your online application is evaluated based on your substantive expertise, the set of skills, which are specific to each internship track, educational and professional background;
+Screening of the applications: your online application is evaluated based on your set of skills, which are specific to each internship track, as well as your educational and professional background;

 Written test: the shortlisted candidates from the Stage 1 may be invited to complete a written test administered over email;